 Garden checklist July, UK

-The month of July is a time to celebrate our gardens, to enjoy lush flowering as well as tasty vegetables.
-Nothing beats the taste of the first home-grown cucumber, which is immediately after it is picked.
-It never makes it to the kitchen.
+The month of July is a time to celebrate our gardens, to relish in abundant blooms as well as delicious vegetables.
+Nothing surpasses the flavour of the first home-grown cucumber, consumed immediately after harvesting.
+It never even reaches the kitchen.

-It is also in July you have time to walk around the garden and do chores and donate.
-Maybe take on a slightly larger project such as planting a new flowerbed or preparing for next year’s cultivation.
-If you have difficulty figuring out what to do, we have gathered a garden checklist for July.
+Furthermore, it is in July that you have the opportunity to stroll through the garden and carry out tasks and contributions.
+Perhaps undertake a slightly more substantial project, such as creating a new flowerbed or making preparations for next year’s cultivation.
+If you find it challenging to decide what to do, we have compiled a garden checklist for July.

 Continue watering your plants